-Derek grinned, then he started laughing.
-“What I said was, yes, I would go out on a date with you.
+Derek laughed.
+“What I said was, yes, I would like to go out on a date with you.
 I’ll admit that I’m desperate.
 I’ve just come out of the closet.
 That’s why I’m so pale.”

 That made Shannon laugh.
 “So tell me all about it,” he said.

 “How about we wait until our date.
 That way I’ll have something to talk about and I won’t just sit there looking stupid.”
 Derek grinned.

 “Deal,” Shannon said.
 “How about we go to lunch and then see a movie on Saturday?”